Europe could experience another heatwave next week

 Simon Cardy, a meteorologist specialising in weather impacts for the energy industry, tweeted on Wednesday afternoon, saying high temperatures and dry weather were on the cards for next week.

-Trends from the European Centre for Medium-Range Weather Forecasts show that hot air from the tropics and Spain are moving towards Western Europe due to low-pressure west of the Iberian Peninsula.
+Trends from the European Centre for Medium-Range Weather Forecasts show that hot air from the tropics and Spain is moving towards Western Europe due to low-pressure west of the Iberian Peninsula.

 Climate change related to extreme weather conditions